 She was promoted to Associate Professor (with tenure) at UCSD and SIO in July of 2019.

-Dr. d’Alpoim Guedes has authored one book and published numerous articles in venues such as PNAS, Science, and Current Anthropology.
+Dr. d’Alpoim Guedes has co-authored one monograph, co-edited one book and published numerous articles in venues such as Science, Science Advances, Proceedings of the National Academy of Sciences (PNAS), Nature Plants, and Current Anthropology.
+She is the author of Monsoon Rains, Great Rivers and the Development of Farming Civilizations in Asia and an edited volume Method and Theory in Paleoethnobotany.
 Her research has pioneered methods of understanding how changes in climate impacted ancient farmers through a combination of computational modeling and archaeobotanical research.
 Her research identified how and why a major transition in subsistence regimes took place on the Tibetan Plateau that resulted in a switch from farming systems based on millet to ones based on wheat and barley and agro-pastoralism.
 Her research also extends to modeling how changes in ancient sea-level impacted humans on the Chinese continental shelf.

-Dr. d’Alpoim Guedes primary region of focus is the Tibetan Plateau, where she directs a multi-disciplinary, National Science Foundation and National Geographic funded excavation project in the Jiuzhaigou National Park, Sichuan Province, China.
+Dr. d’Alpoim Guedes’ primary region of research focus is the Tibetan Plateau, where she directs a multi-disciplinary, National Science Foundation (NSF) and National Geographic funded excavation project in the Jiuzhaigou National Park, Sichuan Province, China.

 Dr. d’Alpoim Guedes has worked in the archaeology of China for the past 10+ years where she has participated in a wide range of projects including establishing a program of archaeobotanical research in Southwest China where she analyzed material from Sichuan and Yunnan and from the Chengdu Plain Archaeological Survey.
 She currently is also a member of a Tao River Archaeological Project in Gansu.